R&D Tax Credits:

 Technological in Nature

-The research must rely on principles of the physical or biological sciences, engineering, or computer science.
+The work must rely on engineering, physical or biological science, or computer science principles.

 Elimination of Uncertainty